 Within a UVGI or PCO process, UV-C light, which also comes from the sun, is harnessed and used for disinfection.
 When used, UV-C light can kill the membranes and DNA of pathogens, viruses, and drug-resistant bacteria particulates.
 This technology is effective in minimizing the spread of illnesses, acting as a potent disinfectant.

 Another form of electronic air cleaning technology is negative ionization.
 Also known as bi-polar ionization or needle-point ionization, this technology enables portable air purifiers to attract and clump together airborne particulate.
-When used, ionic air purification charges particles and ions through electrostatic attraction.
+When used, ionic air purifier charges particles and ions through electrostatic attraction.
 This technology helps HEPA and Activated Carbon Filters effectively capture particles, like VOCs and particles smaller than 0.3 microns in size.

 Although negative ionization has benefits, some manufacturers with low-quality and untested systems may put out ozone.
 Within confined spaces, continuous exposure to high levels of ozone may be hazardous to health.
 Therefore, it is imperative to know if the air purifier you are considering or are using meets the guidelines set by the California Air Resource Board (CARB).